LEG523: Law of Data Security and Investigations

 9:00 AM - 5:00 PM

-InfoSec professionals and cyber investigators operate in a world of ambiguity, rapid change and legal uncertainty.
-To address these challenges, this course day number 4 presents methods for analyzing a situation and then acting in a way that is ethical and defensible and reduces risk.
+Information security professionals and cyber investigators operate in a world of ambiguity, rapid change, and legal uncertainty.
+To address these challenges, this course day presents methods to analyze a situation and then act in a way that is ethical and defensible and reduces risk.
 Lessons will be invaluable to the effective and credible execution of any kind of investigation, be it internal, government, consultant, security incident, or any other.
 The lessons also include methods and justifications for maintaining the confidentiality of an investigation.

-This course day number 4 surveys white collar fraud, with an emphasis on the role of technology in the commission and prevention of that fraud.
-It teaches IT managers practical, case-study driven, lessons about the monitoring of employees and employee privacy.
+The course surveys white-collar fraud and other misbehaviors with an emphasis on the role of technology in the commission and prevention of that fraud.
+It teaches IT managers practical and case-study-driven lessons about the monitoring of employees and employee privacy.

-IT is often expected to 'comply' with many mandates, whether stated in regulations, contracts, internal policies or industry standards (such as PCI-DSS).
-This course day 4 teaches many broadly-applicable techniques to help technical professionals establish that they and their organizations are in fact in compliance . . . or to reduce risk if they are not in perfect compliance.
-This course day draws lessons from models such as the Sarbanes-Oxley Act.
+IT is often expected to "comply" with many mandates, whether stated in regulations, contracts, internal policies or industry standards (such as PCI-DSS).
+This course teaches many broadly applicable techniques to help technical professionals establish that they and their organizations are in fact in compliance, or to reduce risk if they are not in perfect compliance.
+The course draws lessons from models such as the Sarbanes-Oxley Act.

 CPE/CMU Credits: 6